interplaynetary/free-association/README.md

    Imagine we are each involved in organizations that issue their own shares and distribute dividends (surplus) to their shareholders.

-   Mutual-Stakeholding: Imagine several such organization swapping shares with each other, now dividends are flowing bidirectionally through the network.
+   Mutual-Stakeholding [(ECSA)](ecsa.io): Imagine several such organization swapping shares with each other, now dividends are flowing bidirectionally through the network.

    We are risking-together and benefiting-together.